Enabling Exchange Scheduling in single-use VMRs

 By default, single-use VMRs are created without PINs, meaning participants do not need to enter a PIN and all participants join with Host privileges.

-You can optionally require that all participants must authenticate with an Identity Provider in order to join a single-use VMR; this is configured on a per-VMR scheduling for Exchange integration basis, using the Identity Provider group and Other participants settings.
+You can optionally require that all participants must authenticate with an Identity Provider in order to join a single-use VMR; this is configured on a per-VMR Scheduling for Exchange Integration basis, using the Identity Provider group and Other participants settings.

 In addition, after an individual single-use VMR has been created, you can edit the configuration for that VMR to add Host PINs and Guest PINs, and/or require participant authentication.